AlaryVanEeckhout/Mega_Man_ZX_Editor/README.md

 This is a tool I created in an attempt to make editing Mega Man ZX much easier.<br>
 If you need to know where specific assets, values, or code sections are in the game, please see the (unfinished) [wiki page](https://github.com/AlaryVanEeckhout/Mega_Man_ZX_Editor/wiki), as it contains documentation I accumulated on the game.
 ## Progress
 Currently, I am focusing on the USA version of Mega Man ZX.
-This means that the editor's (full) compatibility with other versions of the game is not guarenteed at the moment (although, it's worth noting that MMZXA has the same dialogue system as MMZX, and as such, the dialogue editor works for both games).<br>
+This means that the editor's (full) compatibility with other versions of the game is not guarenteed at the moment (although, it's worth noting that the dialogue and level data files MMZXA has use the same structure as in MMZX, and as such, editing those files works for both games).<br>
 The editor can edit, export and import english dialogue files and save them to the ROM.
-Other files can be viewed but I have not yet implemented the code to view and/or edit most of them in their converted format.
+Other files can be viewed but I have not yet implemented the code to edit and/or export most of them in a converted format.
 ### Done
 - Dialogue text converter (for dialogue "talk_" and message "m_" files)
 - Functional User Interface